Jirka-Mayer/Zapocet-LS-2018/devlog.md

 # 2018-05-21 09:04:06
 Initialized tests.
-Implemented local driver file saving and file bag.
+Implemented local driver filecreate saving and file bag.
 Transaction page creation.
 > 2018-05-21 10:33:12

 # 2018-06-13 10:32:54
-sql.js was a bad idea - the library has 2.6 MB which is way too much.
+sql.js was a bad idea - the library has 2.6 MB which is way too much, webpack crashes when trying to bundle it.
 > 2018-06-13 11:21:31

 # 2018-06-15 10:31:46